csci338/fall2023/pages/syllabus.md

 * We may have the occasional remote class session.

 ### Academic Honesty
 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
-Here are some guidelines to help you understand what is and is not appropriate"
+Here are some guidelines to help you understand what is and is not appropriate.
+Please do no hesitate to contact the instructors if you have any questions about these guidelines.

 #### Labs
 Helping other students with their in-class labs is allowed and encouraged, but each student should type their own solution unless otherwise specified in the lab instructions.

-#### Homework and Project Work
+#### Homework
-You are allowed and encouraged to discuss general approaches to solving problems, but all work you submit must be your own.
-Working “together” and presenting variants of the same file is not acceptable.
-Here are some specific guidelines to make sure you don’t cross the line:
+* You are allowed and encouraged to discuss general approaches to solving problems, but all work you submit must be your own (no "outsourcing").
-* Do not exchange programs or program fragments in any form – on paper, via e-mail, or by other means.
-* While working with other students, it is perfectly acceptable to ‘look’ at each other’s code (perhaps while helping someone to debug), but you should NEVER be scribing (typing or writing) your own work while looking at someone else’s (on a computer screen, paper, whiteboard, etc.).
 * Uploading materials from this course to websites that sell such content to students is prohibited by UNCA’s academic integrity policies, and may also put you at risk for violating copyright policies in UNCA’s Student Conduct Code.

-Contact Sarah Van Wart if you have any questions about what is appropriate.

-#### Using the Broader Web for Code and Ideas
+#### Using Outside Tools and Materials
-In this class, I encourage you to explore the broader web for tutorials, code samples, new coding techniques, libraries, etc. After all, learning how to build websites is all about studying existing websites and how the work!
-That said, you must *acknowledge all sources contributing to your work.*  If you receive any assistance from any source (Internet, peer, social media, etc.), please describe your source and that source’s contribution(s).
+In this class, we encourage you to explore the broader Internet for tutorials, code samples, new coding techniques, libraries, etc. That said, you must *acknowledge all sources contributing to your work.*  If you receive any assistance from any source (Internet, peer, social media, ChatGPT, etc.), please describe your source and that source’s contribution(s).
 If you have any questions about this, please don't hesitate to contact me.

-Students violating the academic honesty policy on a test or exam will receive a grade of "F" in the course.
-Students violating the academic honesty policy on an assignment other than a test or exam will receive a grade of 0 on that assignment for the first offense, and will receive a grade of "F" in the course for the second offense.
+Students violating the academic honesty policy on an assignment will receive a grade of 0 on that assignment for the first offense, and will receive a grade of "F" in the course for the second offense.
 This will apply to all students involved in the violation, including both the source student and the copying student.
 It is your responsibility to ensure that your work is not used by other students.

 All cases of academic dishonesty will be reported to the Assistant Provost.

 ### Class Cancellation Policy
-If a class meeting is canceled or due dates are moved due to inclement weather or any other reason, I will inform you via campus email (ending with unca.edu).
+If a class meeting is canceled or due dates are moved due to inclement weather or any other reason, we will inform you via campus email (ending with unca.edu).

 ## University Policies
-### Acknowledgement of the COVID-19 Pandemic
-As a community in this time of uncertainty, we seek to uphold and embody our ideals of compassion, resilience, understanding, and flexibility for each other.
-With that understanding, here are a list of course policies active for this semester:
-1. We all are expected to abide by our institution's [community expectations](https://coronavirus.unca.edu/return-to-campus/community-expectations/).
-If you are in a public space you are expected to wash your hands and maintain social distance from others.
-2. COVID-19 vaccines are strongly encouraged for all students, faculty, and staff; surveillance testing is also available on campus.
-3. If you become ill:
-    * Do not physically attend any classes.
-    * If emergency, dial 911.
-For non-emergency medical help contact [UNC Asheville Health and Counseling Center](https://healthandcounseling.unca.edu/) at (828) 251-6520, Monday-Friday 8:00am - 4:30pm.
-After hours call MAHEC at (828)257-4740.
-    * Reach out to your instructor as you are able.

 ### Office of Academic Accessibility
 UNC-Asheville values the diversity of our student body as a strength and a critical component of our dynamic community.
 Students with disabilities or temporary injuries/conditions may require accommodations due to barriers in the structure of facilities, course design, technology used for curricular purposes, or other campus resources.
 Students who experience a barrier to full access to this class should let the professor know, and/or make an appointment to meet with the Office of Academic Accessibility as soon as possible.
 To make an appointment, call 828.232.5050; email academicaccess@unca.edu; visit [https://oaa.unca.edu/](https://oaa.unca.edu/) and click on "Schedule an Appointment"; or drop by the Academic Accessibility Office, room 008 in the One Stop suite (lower level of Ramsey Library).
 Learn more about the process of registering, and the services available through the Office of Academic Accessibility here: [https://oaa.unca.edu/](https://oaa.unca.edu/)